 \section{Conclusion}

-It is nontrivial to identify a general scoring function that reflects our preferences across runtime distributions, particularly given that we often observe only capped runtimes.
-It is important to do so any time algorithms are compared on the basis of their practical performance, and particularly important when these comparisons are conducted programatically as in the case of automated algorithm design.
+It is nontrivial to identify a general scoring function that reflects our preferences over runtime distributions, particularly given that we often observe only capped runtimes.
+Such functions are needed whenever algorithms are compared based on their performance, particularly when these comparisons are done programatically, as in the case of automated algorithm design.
 Following \citet{vonneumann1944theory}, this paper has identified the constrained family of utility functions that results when our preferences obey six simple axioms.
-We have worked through a wide range of examples showing utility functions that would be appropriate in different use cases, both when captime distributions are known and when they are underspecified; in the latter case, we appeal to the method of maximum entropy.
+We have worked through a wide range of examples showing utility functions that would be appropriate in different scenarios, both when captime distributions are known and when they are underspecified; in the latter case, we appeal to the method of maximum entropy.
 Finally, we have shown that, given a specific utility function, we can estimate an algorithm's score to within a desired degree of accuracy using capped runtime samples, where the size of the captime depends on the desired accuracy and on the utility function.
-The \shortver{supplementary material}\longver{appendix} includes \shortver{proofs of our theorems (\cref{app:proofs});} a historical survey positioning our work in the context of the utility theoretic literature (\cref{app:independence}); derivations of our maximum entropy distributions (\cref{app:maxent}); and a generalization to settings in which solution quality trades off with runtime (\cref{app:solutionquality}).
-Our framework is applicable to the automated design of any algorithms, including malicious ones; however, we see no reason to suspect that our framework should either increase or decrease the negative impact of any algorithm, nor increase or decrease its prevalence.